TelenorStartIoT/mic-workshops/docs/content/get-started/120-why-use-mic.md

 `Users` and `Thing Types` can be sorted under `domains`.
 Use `sub-domains` to create a domain-tree of which users get different access to parts of your infrastructure.

-These are some of the features included in the Managed IoT Cloud suite.
-We hope you now got an overview of what's in store.
-Next we'll start by setting up an IoT device.

 ## Well defined REST API (and GraphQL)
 All functionality in MIC Core is exposed in a well defined REST API.
 You can find the documentation of the REST API here: [https://docs.telenorconnexion.com/mic/](https://docs.telenorconnexion.com/mic/).
 The MIC GUI (appBoard) uses these API´s in order to give you a full blown graphical user interface.
 Telenor Start IoT also offers a complete open source GUI that shows you how the API´s are used.
 In the near future MIC will also support [GraphQL](https://graphql.org/) support as an alternative to the REST API.
 GraphQL is a great tool if you want to create highly responsive GUI´s.